bobbingwide/oik-batch/readme.txt

 1. oik-batch in action performing createapi2.php

 == Upgrade Notice ==
+= 0.8.3 =
+Now supports local running of createapi2.php from oik-shortcodes.php and WordPress MultiSite ( sub-domain installs ).

 = 0.8.2 =
 oik-batch now only supports WordPress 4.4 or higher